twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingPushNotificationConnector.md

 • **platformCredentials**: `string`

-The credentials for the platform auth.
+The credentials for the used platform.

 #### Returns

 `Promise`\<`string`\>

 The platform application address.

+#### Implementation of

+`IMessagingPushNotificationsConnector.createPlatformApplication`

 ***